alenpuzic/alenpuzic.github.io/_drafts/2015-02-20-hosting-a-static-s3-site-with-ssl.md

 ![Redirect S3 Requests](/images/3c2e30ed531f1b7bb8582131791ef67dc8f0edd6_007.png)

 Here's a list of the applicable configuration options and the values you should set.
+There are a lot of other options not listed in the list below - you can leave those at their default values.

   * Origin Domain Name: _example.com.s3.amazonaws.com_
   * Viewer Protocol Policy: _Redirect HTTP to HTTPS_